 I'd say that living overseas and taking advantage of that new geographical location by traveling is one of the best things that could happen to you.
 You start to realize how small this big world really is.
 You begin to see different cultures, people, and ways of life from a new view which forces you to grow as an individual.
 While getting to experience things that you never could back in the U.S., it also gives you an appreciation for the small things back home as well!

 Maybe you’ll be inspired to start your own travel blog or photo journal of all your new experiences.
 Whatever you do, I hope this will be your best move yet!

-For more information about overseas PCS, including budgeting for your move, what you're allowed to ship, military spouse employment overseas, moving with pets, and much more, click below to download the newest ebook from MilitaryByOwner, Overseas PCS Survival Guide.
+Some of this information is included in our overseas PCS ebook.
+For more information about your overseas PCS, including budgeting for your move, what you're allowed to ship, military spouse employment overseas, moving with pets, and much more, click to download MilitaryByOwner's Overseas PCS Survival Guide.